 So how can you protect yourself this allergy season?
 You can’t do much to change the weather, but you can do your best to allergy-proof your home.
 And that's a good idea, because indoor air can be even more polluted than outdoor air, according to the Environmental Protection Agency.
 Read on for some tips.

 1. Use a vacuum with a HEPA filter.
-If you have carpet, then you most likely have a vacuum cleaner (unless you have a Roomba, in which case I’m jealous).
-It’s important to make sure that your vacuum has a HEPA (high efficiency particulate air) filter, which filters out 99.97 percent of particles in the air that are larger than .3 microns — the size of a single speck of cornstarch.
+If you have carpet, then you most likely have a vacuum cleaner.
+It’s important to make sure that your vacuum has a HEPA (high efficiency particulate air) filter, which filters out 99.97% of particles in the air that are larger than .3 microns — the size of a single speck of cornstarch.
 In other words, these filters snag particles such as bacteria, mold, pollen and fungus that regular vacuums may leave behind.
 If it’s time for a new vacuum, make sure it has a HEPA filter and replace the filter every six to 12 months.

 2. Don't dust.
 If you are cleaning surfaces, dusting with something like a feather duster can send more particles into the air.
 Instead, wipe down surfaces with a damp cloth to trap the dust instead.
 And if you’re using cleaning agents, try using nontoxic or even homemade simple solutions like vinegar and water, as chemical-based household cleaners sometimes can exacerbate allergy symptoms.